-As an employer you need to appoint somebody to act as your competent health and safety person.
+As an employer you need to appoint somebody to act as your competent HS person.
 This could be a suitably qualified employee or you could hire a consultant such as ourselves to perform this role.
 The decision on who to appoint will depend on the specific working environment and the risks involved.

 We carry out straightforward Legionella Risk Assessments in line with the HSE ACOP L8.

 Stress related illnesses cause more lost time at work than any other factor.
 We can carry out a management level Stress Audit to assess stress levels and to ensure compliance with HSE case law.

 We have assisted numerous companies improve their chances of winning business in a formal tender process.
 This has been achieved by helping those clients improve both their own HS management systems and the way in which they present those systems to their clients and prospects.